Seychelles travel information

 To reach Seychelles, guests need to fly into the Seychelles International Airport (SEZ) located on the main island of Mahé.
 There are then daily domestic flights, helicopter transfer, and ferry and boating transfer onwards to the Seychelles 114 other islands.

-There are a number of ways to get around the islands.
-While on the islands, you can rent bicycles, take the local bus, wave down a taxi or hire a car.
+There are several ways to get around the islands.
+While on the islands, you can rent bicycles, take the local bus, wave down a taxi, or hire a car.
 You can also choose to explore on hikes and nature walks, in one of the islands’ lush forests.
-Going between islands you will need to take a boat or ferry, or enjoy an exhilarating helicopter of light aircraft flight.
+Going between islands you will need to take a boat or ferry or enjoy an exhilarating helicopter or light aircraft flight.

-The local currency is called the Seychellois Rupee (SR), which is made up of 100 cents.
-When is comes to cash, Rupee is accepted along with most major currencies including GB Pound Sterling, the US Dollar, and the Euro.
-Visitors may bring in any amount of money, but Seychellois Rupees are difficult to convert back to foreign currencies on departure so we recommend that you don’t change too many Rupees at any one time.
+The local currency is called the Seychellois rupee (SR), which is made up of 100 cents.
+When it comes to cash, rupee is accepted along with most major currencies including GB pound sterling, the US dollar, and the euro.
+Visitors may bring in any amount of money, but Seychellois rupees are difficult to convert back to foreign currencies on departure, so we recommend that you don’t change too many rupees at any one time.
 MasterCard and Visa cards are accepted, and Diners Club and American Express to a somewhat lesser extent.

 Seychellois Creole, English and French are the official languages in Seychelles.